Dowdow/dowdow.github.io/src/assets/posts/routing.md

-# Simple Routing system using hashes in React
+# Simple routing system using hashes in React

 Sometimes, you might prefer not to rely on third-party dependencies, especially for simple tasks or during the proof-of-concept phase.
 However, implementing such functionalities can be complex, even for simple use cases.